AntoineLanselle/MediScreen/README.md

 * Notes Patient Service: This micro-service manages medical notes for patients.
   It allows medical professionals to add, update, and delete medical notes associated with specific patients.

+* PatientAssessment Service: This micro-service is responsible for providing diabetes risk assessment for patients based on their medical notes and personal information.

 * User Interface Web Service: This micro-service provides a user interface for medical professionals to interact with the system.
 It enables them to manage patient data, view medical notes,